 - Ensure that employees are aware of the determination, and

-- Provide written notice of the decision to the Comptroller’s office.
+- Upon request, provide written notice of the decision to the Comptroller’s office.

 Comptroller of Public Accounts